apache/iceberg/format/puffin-spec.md

 for the key, then it is not set.

 The serialized blob contains:
-* The length of the vector and magic bytes stored as 4 bytes, little-endian
+* The length of the vector and magic bytes stored as 4 bytes, big-endian
-* A 4-byte magic sequence, `D1D33964` (1681511377 as 4 bytes, little-endian)
+* A 4-byte magic sequence, `D1 D3 39 64`
 * The vector, serialized as described below
-* A 4-byte CRC-32 checksum of the serialized vector
+* A CRC-32 checksum of the serialized vector as 4 bytes, big-endian

 The position vector is serialized using the Roaring bitmap ["portable" format][roaring-bitmap-portable-serialization].
 This representation